arj-mat/lua-dictionary/README.md

 ## Dictionary methods and types
 :**add(**`key, value`**)** - literal method for performing `dictionary[key] = value` and returns the added value.

+If you want to keep your dictionary's structure as an array, you can use this method like `dictionary:add(dictionary.count + 1, value)`.

 :**remove(** `key`**)** - literal method for performing `dictionary[key] = nil`.
 Returns nil.

 :**setTypes(**`string keyTypesPattern, string valueTypesPattern`**)** - define the allowed types for keys and values.
 Returns nil.